ORNL/curifactory/sphinx/source/getting_started.rst

 Specifying inputs on the stage decorator tells curifactory to search for those keys in the state of the passed record.
 Those values are then injected into the record call as kwargs.
-Note that the parameter names in the function definition must match the string values of the inputs array.
+Note that the Argument names in the function definition must match the string values of the inputs array.